 Hi.
 This is Natalie Hoffman of Flyingfreenow.com, and you’re listening to the Flying Free Podcast, a support resource for women of faith looking for hope and healing from hidden emotional and spiritual abuse.

 NATALIE: Welcome to Episode 34 of the Flying Free Podcast.
 Today I have with me Judy Herman, a speaker and the author of “Beyond Messy Relationships.”
 Judy is also a licensed professional counselor and mental health service provider.
 Today she is going to be giving us insight into family of origin stuff and how covert abuse shows up in couples counseling, as well as an important tool to help us get unstuck and move forward.
-If you stick around to the end, you will find out how to get another free downloadable tool as well as links to other helpful resources for your healing journey.
 Are you ready?
 Let’s get started.
 Judy, I want to welcome you to the Flying Free Podcast today.

 JUDY: I’m so glad to be here, Natalie.
 It is, I think, a divine appointment, actually.
 I think you have some awesome, brave women who are listening in, and I’m very honored that you asked and honored to be here.
 Thanks so much.